ayushev/mtb-example-se-anycloud-mqtt-client/README.md

          - `MQTT_USERNAME` and `MQTT_PASSWORD`: User name and password for client authentication and authorization, if required by the MQTT Broker.
 However, note that this information is generally not encrypted and the password is sent in plain text.
 Therefore, this is not a recommended method of client authentication.

-         - `MQTT_SNI_HOSTNAME`

-         - `CLIENT_CERTIFICATE` and `CLIENT_PRIVATE_KEY`: Certificate and private key of the MQTT Client, used for client authentication.
-Note that these macros are applicable only when `MQTT_SECURE_CONNECTION` is set to `1`.

          - `ROOT_CA_CERTIFICATE`: Root CA certificate of the MQTT Broker

-         See [Setting up the MQTT Broker](#setting-up-the-mqtt-broker) to learn how to configure these macros for AWS IoT and Mosquitto MQTT Brokers.
+         See [Setting up the MQTT Broker](#setting-up-the-mqtt-broker) to learn how to configure these macros for AWS IoT.

          For a full list of configuration macros used in this code example, see [Wi-Fi and MQTT configuration macros](#wi-fi-and-mqtt-configuration-macros).